frostedechoes/canneddragons/2022/Found Guilty and Sentenced to Use a Dell.md

 Draft: no
 ---

-# Found Guilty and Sentenced to Use a Dell Monitor
+# Found Guilty And Sentenced To Use A Dell Monitor

 Recently, I had to give up one of my favorite pieces of electronics — my M1 iMac.
 The process wasn't easy.
 It was love at first sight when I saw the new, colorful M1 iterations of the iconic Mac desktop.
 The aluminum and glass combination was sturdy, aesthetically pleasing, and the choice of colors made the machines feel personal.
 I was grateful to be able to afford a refurbished version.
 My previous iMac, which I had to give to my son for remote schooling, is over 10 years old (yes, he's still using it and perfectly happy).
 I bought the blue iMac the funds I acquired selling my Star Wars pinball machine.